Do I Qualify for NJ Pregnancy Medicaid?

 Each additional member

-When determining pregnancy Medicaid eligibility, the most critical step is to determine if you are carrying twins or triplets.
-In New Jersey, each unborn baby boosts your family size, thereby raising the monthly income limit.
+The most critical step in determining pregnancy Medicaid eligibility is whether you are carrying twins or triplets.
+In New Jersey, each unborn baby boosts your family size, raising the monthly income limit.

 Add Other Family Members

 The second critical step involves counting all of your family members.
-You do not want to miss anyone, as each additional family member boosts the monthly income limit by $757.
+You do not want to miss anyone; each additional family member boosts the monthly income limit by $757.